found a new home!

-Rescued from the Ramona Animal Shelter as a one-year-old community stray, Elliott falls into the category of one of the BEST dogs that I have had in the rescue (though I suspect that he may be closer to age two) in that he is so well-balanced and well-adjusted around people and also other dogs.
-He is friendly, sweet, and can occasionally be more active and playful, but mainly likes to chill out near me.
+Elliott was rescued from the Ramona Animal Shelter.
+He is about one and a half years of age.
+He is one of the BEST dogs that I have had in the rescue in that he is very well-balanced and well-adjusted around people and also other dogs.
+He is quiet, friendly, sweet, can be playful with the right doggie match, but mainly loves to chill out near me.
 He loves to hang out near his person, so make sure there is also a pet bed in your office!
-Elliott enjoys toys, and chasing, and running around and playing with the other dogs at the rescue (see video) to some degree though he is not extraordinarily playful.
-He gets very short spurts of energy, then chills and relaxes near his humans.
 He is very much a Velcro dog and is a great balance of playing with another dog and also chilling out.

 Elliott is potty trained (though potty reinforcement is needed in any new environment) and has never had an accident in my house.
 He is crate-trained (at the rescue, dogs are crated to eat, sleep, and if I have to leave for a bit) and does exceptionally well, not making a peep when it comes time to be crated or it is bedtime.
 We have not tested him with kids, but I feel he would be fine.
 I do not know if he would play with kids, but nothing about him strikes me as worrisome for kids, and cats are a complete unknown.
 He does well on the leash, but can use a bit more practice to be less meandering and pulling.

-The home we seek for Elliott is a home with another dog of any age, with a semi-playful young pup, OR, as an only dog in the home.
+The home we seek for Elliott is a home with another dog of any age, with a playful young pup, OR, as an only dog in the home.
 In the rescue pack, there is an array of small dogs, both male and female, and one large female pit bull; therefore, Elliott has mainly been observed around dogs that are smaller than him and he has done exceedingly well.
-Even though Elliott is dog-social, Elliott is mainly people-oriented.
-If dogs are playing in the living room, he still opts to sit near me.
-For example, if I am working at the computer, Elliott will find a pet bed near me and chills with me in my office.
-We feel that the best fit for Elliott, whether there is another dog in the home or not, would be a home whereby the people are not gone from home for long hours on a daily basis, especially if he is to be the only dog in the home.
+He plays with the little dogs!
+They wrestle and chase and have fun.
+I would really love for Elliott to be placed in a home with at least one small dog so that he can have a pal.
 (All rescued dogs must be primarily indoor dogs, never to be excluded to the outdoors only; therefore, dog doors are a huge plus!
 A crate on-hand would be beneficial for Elliott during a transitional phase to a new place, but eventually he can be left loose and overall, he does not seem to have a strong need for a crate.)

 Elliott is neutered, fully vaccinated (including rabies), Front-lined, dewormed, and micro-chipped.
 If you are interested in Elliott, please contact Angel’s Heart Dog Rescue at: firstname.lastname@example.org.
 The phone number to the rescue is: 626-340-9316.
 There is no need to phone the rescue until you have first submitted an interest via e-mail.
 Please visit my website at: http://www.angelsheartdogrescue.com and go to the Adoption Tab to read about the adoption process and fees; thank you!
 If you wish, look for the article that I wrote entitled, “Boys vs. Girls!”